Price earns 1st regular-season save, Dodgers top Rockies 7-5

 Rockies: RHP Chi Chi Gonzalez (1-0, 3.60 ERA) makes his second start of the season Friday night at Coors Field against the New York Mets, weather permitting.
 In his last start, he allowed one run over five innings against San Francisco.

 Dodgers: RHP Walker Buehler (1-0, 1.50) gets the start at San Diego in the first of 19 highly anticipated games between the NL West rivals this season.
-His last start against the Padres was Game 1 in the 2020 NLDS, when he allowed one run and two hits over four innings.
+His last start against the Padres was in Game 1 of the 2020 NLDS, when he allowed one run and two hits over four innings.
 He struck out eight and walked four.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports